---

 - [Tell Me About Yourself Interview Answer: 3 Frameworks](https://www.foundrole.com/blog/tell-me-about-yourself-best-answers-for-any-interview)

 - [What Is Your Greatest Weakness?
-15 Interview Answers](https://www.foundrole.com/blog/what-is-your-greatest-weakness-15-best-answers-with-examples)
+Best Interview Answers](https://www.foundrole.com/blog/what-is-your-greatest-weakness-15-best-answers-with-examples)

 ## Frequently Asked Questions

-### How do you make your 'Why should we hire you?' answer stand out?
+### How do you make your answer stand out from other candidates?

 ---